q3769/conseq4j/README.md

 The default hashing algorithm of this API is from the Guava library, namely MurmurHash3-128.
 That should be good enough.
 But for those who have PhDs in hashing, you can provide your own consistent hasher by using `Conseq.newBuilder().consistentHasher(myConsistentHasher).build()` instead of `Conseq.newBuilder().maxConcurrentExecutors(myMaxCountOfConcurrentExecutors).build()`.

 A default conseq has all its capacities unbounded (`Integer.MAX_VALUE`).
 Capacities include the conseq's maximum count of concurrent executors and each executor's task queue size.
-As usual, even with unbounded capacities, related tasks with the same sequence key are still processed sequentially by the same executor, while unrelated tasks are processed concurrently by a potentially unbounded number of executors:
+As usual, even with unbounded capacities, related tasks with the same sequence key are still processed sequentially by the same executor, while unrelated tasks can be processed concurrently by a potentially unbounded number of executors:
 ```
 ConcurrentSequencer conseq = Conseq.newBuilder().build(); // all default
 ```

 This conseq has a max of 10 concurrent executors, each executor has a task queue size of 20.
-Note that in this case, the total task queue size of the entire conseq is 200 (i.e., 20 x 10):
+Note that, in this case, the total task queue size of the entire conseq is 200 (i.e., 20 x 10):
 ```
 ConcurrentSequencer conseq = Conseq.newBuilder().maxConcurrentExecutors(10).singleExecutorTaskQueueSize(20).build();
 ```